microsoft/accessibility-insights-web/src/tests/miscellaneous/mock-service-for-android/README.md

 This directory is for the benefit of the "yarn serve:mock-service-for-android" command (see package.json).

-The specific folder/file names here ("/AccessibilityInsights/result.json") are important to leave as-is because they correspond to the endpoint that Accessibility Insights for Android Service normally creates ("http://localhost:port/AccessibilityInsights/result").
+The specific folder/file names here ("/AccessibilityInsights/result.json") are important to leave as-is because they correspond to the endpoints that the Accessibility Insights for Android Service normally creates ("http://localhost:port/AccessibilityInsights/result").